 It might be time to consider outsourcing your order fulfillment and shipping process if your small business is:

 If the above applies to you, outsourced order fulfillment and shipping can save your small business time and money.
-When you outsource shipping and order fulfilment, a third party stores your inventory, then packs and prepares your orders for shipping.
-Your fulfilment service will have multiple warehouses, making it faster and cheaper to ship far away from home.
-Plus, they take the burden of packing orders off your shoulders, allowing you to get back to what you do best.
-Finally, a small business fulfilment service increases your capacity to handle more orders and grow your business.
+When you outsource shipping and order fulfillment, a third party stores your inventory, then packs and prepares your orders for shipping.
+Your fulfillment service will have multiple warehouses, making it faster and cheaper to ship far away from home.
+Plus, outsourcing order fulfillment and shipping takes the burden of packing orders off your shoulders, allowing you to get back to what you do best.
+Finally, a small business order fulfillment service increases your capacity to handle more orders and grow your business.

-As with shipping carriers, when it comes to order fulfilment services, you have a few options.
-Fulfilment by Amazon allows businesses to sell products on the Amazon platform.
-Products are stored in Amazon’s fulfilment centres, then picked, packed and shipped by Amazon.
-Do some research and look for a fulfilment service that fits your business needs and budget.
+As with shipping couriers, when it comes to order fulfillment services, you have a few options.
+Fulfillment by Amazon allows businesses to sell products on the Amazon platform.
+Products are stored in Amazon’s fulfillment centers, then picked, packed and shipped by Amazon.
+Do some research and look for a fulfillment service that fits your business needs and budget.

 Shipping in bulk or very large packages

 Businesses shipping lots of packages all the time, or shipping large, heavy packages, might consider freight shipping.
 Freight shipping allows you to ship heavy packages (over 68 kilograms) or bulk packages by land, air or sea.
-Businesses typically use freight shipping to ship products from the manufacturer to the fulfilment centre or a retailer.
+Businesses typically use freight shipping to ship products from the manufacturer to the fulfillment center or a retailer.

 As always, it’s a good idea to shop around.
 Compare shipping costs and services before committing.
 Some carriers offer temperature-controlled freight shipments.
 Others allow you to schedule and manage your freight shipments online.
 Choose the freight carrier that works for you and your customers.